National Issue

 Between 2016-2018, California saw 21 cases in which the use of an ERPO helped prevent a mass shooting.5

-Sandy Hook Promise supports legislation that enables families to alert law enforcement to potentially dangerous situations and gives law enforcement the tools and authority they need to remove firearms in the interest of public safety.
+Sandy Hook Promise supports legislation that enables families to alert law enforcement to potentially dangerous situations and gives law enforcement the tools and authority they need to temporarily remove firearms in the interest of public safety.

-Congress can take action at the federal level to incentivize state passage of these lifesaving laws and to provide funding to ensure these laws are implemented effectively.
+Congress can take action at the federal level to incentivize state passage of these life-saving laws and to provide funding to ensure these laws are implemented effectively.

-A federal version of the legislation was introduced in both chambers.
-Read the Extreme Risk Protection Order Expansion Act (S.247 / H.R.
-678)
+A survey conducted by Johns Hopkins University in 2017 found that 80% of non-gun owners and 75% of gun owners supported Temporary Transfer / Extreme Risk Protection laws.7A federal version of the legislation was introduced in both chambers.
+Read the Extreme Risk Protection Order Expansion Act (S.247 / H.R.678) for more information.

 1. Duke University School of Law